-If you’re unsure whether your Norton residence has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Norton house has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more polluted than outdoors, which may create long-term health problems.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more contaminated than outdoors, which can create long-term health concerns.

-We’ve put together a list of the most ordinary causes of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
-If you’re worried about the air inside your house, we suggest consulting with a pro like HCE Systems about which solutions are ideal for your family.
+We’ve put together a list of the most ordinary causes of poor IAQ, the troubles they create and how you can fix these indoor air pollutants.
+If you’re worried about the air inside your residence, we advise consulting with a expert like HCE Systems about which products are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors leaked by common household things.
+Volatile organic compounds, or VOCs, are chemicals leaked by common household items.

 They’re found in paint and stains along with: